Anonymous-Submission-ID/Anonymous-Submission/README.md

 (2) 2022-04-03: The procedure of data preparation and proprecessing scripts on KTH are uploaded for inference.

+(3) 2022-04-04: Separating active patterns and non-active patterns from videos are uploaded.

 ...

 ## 2. Getting started